 The control function in MN and in the source network may use this source link to transport control plane messages.

-Between MN and target network: The link between MN and the target network is virtual and communication may happen subject to meeting the constraints given in the assumptions Clause.
+Between MN and target network: The link between MN and the target network has a lower priority than the source link and communication may happen subject to meeting the constraints given in the assumptions Clause.

+The target radio can only transmit during the time when both the following conditions are met:

+the source radio is not transmitting

+its transmission will not interfere with the source radio receiver such as by selecting frequencies sufficiently far from the frequencies at which the source radio is receiving or when sufficient signaling filter is available.

+The target radio can expect receiving valid signal from the target PoA under any one of the following conditions:

+the source radio is not transmitting

+there is sufficient filtering from the source radio transmitter

+it is able to select frequencies to avoid interference from the source radio transmitter.

-The control function in MN and in the target network may use this link to transport control plane messages.
+The control function in MN and in the target network may use this link to transport control plane messages only under the above conditions.

 The Information Repository may reside in the source network or the target network, and is accessible from both networks.
 It contains network information needed to make handover decision, such as the availability of candidate target network etc. In particular, a media independent information server (IS) is used for information expressed in media independent format.
 The Information Repository may also be implemented in such a network information repository as part of the Access Network Discovery and Selection Function (ANDSF) defined in 3GPP standard [3GPP TS23.402].